llamaxyz/llama/docs/strategies.md

 ### Approval / Disapproval Thresholds

-Relative and absolute strategies differ in the way they calculate approval and disapproval thresholds.
+Relative and absolute strategies differ in the way they determine if an action has been approved or disapproved.
-Relative strategies use `minApprovalPct` and `minDisapprovalPct`, while absolute strategies use `minApprovals` and `minDisapprovals`.
+Relative strategies use `minApprovalPct` and `minDisapprovalPct` to define the quantity needed as percentage, while absolute strategies use `minApprovals` and `minDisapprovals` to define the quantity needed as a concrete value.
 To learn more about the differences between strategies and how they calculate the thresholds, see the [strategy comparison](https://github.com/llamaxyz/llama/blob/main/docs/strategies.md#comparison-table) docs.

 ## Strategy Comparison